oberger4711/dotfiles/README.md

 ## Installation
 Run
 ```
-./prepare.sh
 ./install.sh
 ```
-The prepare script checks out the submodules and installs dependencies via apt-get.
 The install script creates symbolic links to the dotfiles in this repository in the home directory.